 Do ranunculus have a scent?

 Very little, which is one of the reasons they're popular for events and for people with fragrance sensitivities.
-A very faint, fresh green scent is sometimes detectable up close, but ranunculus are not a fragrant flower in any meaningful sense.

 Are ranunculus good for weddings?